-In the financial year 2018, there were no significant changes to accounting criteria compared to the criteria applied in financial year 2017.
+In 2019, there were no significant changes in accounting policies compared to the policies applied in 2018.

-2.6 Grouping of items
+2.6 Aggregation of items

 Certain items in the statement of financial position, income statement, statement of changes in equity and statement of cash flows have been aggregated with other items for easier understanding.
 However, where the amounts are material, information is disclosed separately in the notes.